 We can work with a dated design if it’s bringing in the leads we want, but there is something to be said for consumers who might react negatively to a landing page that looks out of date.
-Out of all the real estate lead generation companies on our list, Real Geeks struggles the most with this.

 The Bottom Line on Real Geeks

 Real Geeks provides endless customization options to tailor to your brand, custom lead capture IDX websites, and dedicated landing pages.
-They provide excellent strategies to promote these lead generation engines and can step in and take the wheel on promotion if you’d rather focus on the leads and not on the marketing.
+They provide excellent strategies to promote these lead generation engines, and can step in and take the wheel on promotion if you’d rather focus on the leads and not the marketing.
 Finally, they have a great CRM and lead management system that enables not only easy follow-up for each lead, but also tools for team leaders to use to manage their team’s performance as well.